Urology Fellowship Training

 - Sunday, March 9, 2025: Interviews / Dinner

-- At this time, we are planning in-person interviews with a Virtual option for candidates unable to attend in-person.
+- At this time, we are planning a hybrid interview process with both an in-person interview and a virtual option for candidates unable to attend in-person.
 All candidates will be evaluated equally regardless of interview type.
-We will help to defray the cost of visiting us in Philadelphia for candidates who are experiencing financial hardship.
+We will help to defray the cost of visiting us in Philadelphia for candidates by booking an overnight stay at the Inn at Penn.

 - Mid-May 2025: Rank list begins